Residential real estate that is occupied and used for the purposes of a homestead by a qualifying relative** of the owner is a relative homestead.

 Relative Homestead Application

-In the case of a qualifying relative occupying the property, the owner(s) and the qualifying relative must sign the initial relative homestead application.
+If a qualifying relative** is occupying the property, the qualifying relative (and spouse, if applicable) must complete and sign the homestead application.
+Ownership information is required in Section 5 of the application.